adamff-dev/pc-infrared-controller/README.md

 # IR Remote PC
-Lay down, grab your Android smartphone and control remotely and easily your PC.
+Control your PC remotely with a smartphone with infrared capabilities or an old TV controller.
+This project is an example, but you can modify it in order to please your necessities.

-## Final project & requirements
+## Hardware
 <img src="https://raw.githubusercontent.com/BlueArduino20/IR_Remote_PC/master/img/frontal.jpg">

 1. <b>IR sensor: TSOP4838 DIP-3.</b></br></br>